 All voting members may designate in writing one proxy for a person to act as a representative in their absence.
 Only one proxy may be appointed per voting member.

-3.4 Voting and Quorum.
 Voting is limited to members of The Board.
-A two-thirds vote for all policy issues shall be required and a majority vote shall suffice for all other issues.
-Members equal to two- thirds or a simple majority vote shall constitute a quorum for the transactions of business.
-No person may have more than one vote whether voting in an individual or representative capacity (except an individual may cast a vote in their individual official capacity and exercise a proxy which they properly hold on behalf of a Group).
+A Quorum consists of twothirds of the Board members.
+A unanimous vote for all policy, legislative, and advocacy issues shall be required and a majority vote shall suffice for all other issues.
+No person may have more than one vote whether voting in an individual or representative capacity.
+A member may not vote in any situation in which the member has a conflict of interest.
 A member may not vote in any situation in which the member has a conflict of interest.

 3.4 Removal.
 Any Board member may be removed either for or without cause at any special, regular, or annual meeting of the Board by the affirmative vote of a majority of the Board members then in office.
 A removed Board member’s successor may be elected at the same meeting the serve the unexpired term.

 3.5 Vacancies.
-Any vacancy in the Board arising at any time and from any cause, including the authorization of any increase in the number of Board members, may be filled for the unexpired term at any meeting of the Board by a majority of the Board members then in office.
+Any vacancy in the Board arising at any time and from any cause, may be filled for the unexpired term at any meeting of the Board by a majority of the Board members then in office.
 Each Board member so elected shall hold office until the election at the annual meeting of the Board and the qualification of his or her successor.